parito-dev/parito-dev-github.io/assets/assets/markdowns/nk.md

 * Extension of cocos creator GUI framework to provide missing features and smoother more refined handling, especially of scroll behaviors.
 * Implementation of a procedural achievement system.
-* Implementation of a simple state machine used for player handling.
+* Implementation of a simple state machine for managing player state.